-In 2015, the program was expanded and renamed to award both undergraduate and graduate fellowships to full-time students pursuing MS or PhD degrees in the science and engineering disciplines related to ALERT’s research.
+In 2015, the program was expanded and renamed to award both undergraduate and graduate fellowships to full-time students pursuing BS, MS or PhD degrees in the science and engineering disciplines related to ALERT’s research.
 Selected students will receive full tuition and a stipend (up to $2,700 per month for up to three years for graduate students and up to $1,200 per month for up to two years for undergraduate students).
 Multi-year continuation will be granted based upon satisfactory progress.

-Award recipients will engage in research work, class work and career development activities that will provide them with a skill set that will be further strengthened by the completion of two 10-week summer research experiences at a DHS laboratory, industrial venue engaged in relevant DHS-related research and development, or other DHS-related federal, state or local facility engaged in center related research and development.
+Award recipients will engage in research work, class work and career development activities that will provide them with a skill set that will be further strengthened by the completion of two 10-week internships that complement ALERT approved research or are operational venues that work in the ALERT field of study.

-Participating students will be immersed in ALERT related research and practical training so that they can witness the impact and relevance of their work as they engage in real-world development.
+Participating students will be immersed in ALERT related research and practical training so that they can better understand the impact and relevance of their work as they engage in real-world development.

 Program Requirements for Participants

 - Must be a US Citizen pursuant to DHS requirements;

 - Must be a full-time student enrolled in an undergraduate or graduate degree program at an approved ALERT University Partner;

 - Must maintain a cumulative GPA of 3.30 or higher on a 4.0 scale throughout participation in the Program;